Look - Keyboard-First Launcher#

 Look Github Repository

-Look is a keyboard-first launcher for macOS focused on fast local actions.
+Look is a keyboard-first, local-first launcher for macOS, Windows, and Linux.
 It provides instant access to apps, files, folders, and system settings without leaving the keyboard.

 Why Look?#